SkyZH/stronghold-vision-mjpeg-proxy/README.md

 # Proxy

-This project makes it possible to let multiple clients access to webdashboard
+This project makes it possible for multiple clients to gain access to webdashboard at the same time.

 ## Config Example